chrisdiego/ma-state-shmcap-portal/README.md

 ## New England States for Coordinated Air Use Management (NESCAUM)
 This was one piece of a freelance project that I completed for NESCAUM.

-#### It's made in React and has two components:

-  * A portal for users to access information
+It's a portal for users to access information about NESCAUM's projects.
+This is one of three parts to this project.

-  * An application that fetches data via an API and displays it to users with filtering, sorting, and searching functionality
+The other two are a database administration application, and a database lookup application to be embedded in this app.

 #### Packages used include: